6 Reasons Why Your Gas or Electric Oven Isn't Heating

 2. The Oven Temperature Sensor or Bulb Is Out

-Many electrical ovens have a temperature sensor that monitors the oven temperature constantly.
+Many electric ovens have a temperature sensor that monitors the oven temperature constantly.
 If the sensor becomes defective, the oven may not heat correctly.
 Most sensors have a digital display on the oven.
 Before you replace a sensor you believe is defective, make sure to check the oven elements and wires first.

 Ovens that do not have a sensor use a temperature-sensing bulb to control the temperature of the oven.
 Make sure this bulb is not loose or burnt out.